 Endoscopy is critical to the diagnosis of oesophageal and gastric cancers, which are both in the top 10 of cancers with the worst mortality outcomes.
 Endoscopy can be particularly valuable in identifying pre-cancerous lesions and early cancers where the tumour is still amenable to curative treatment.

-Transnasal endoscopy is an upper gastrointestinal (GI) endoscopy method performed via the nose instead of the traditional method through the mouth, using a thinner endoscope.
-The practice has been adopted in some hospitals in England and widely in Scotland but was not yet in use in Wales.
+Transnasal endoscopy (TNE) is an upper gastrointestinal (GI) endoscopy method performed via the nose instead of the traditional method through the mouth, using a thinner endoscope.
+The practice has been adopted in some hospitals in England and widely in Scotland but prior to this work was not in use in Wales.

 There are two main benefits of introducing TNE to the diagnostic pathway: